 How Plot2Data Works

-Upload Your Chart Image
+Upload Your Graph Image

-Start by uploading a chart image to Plot2Data.
+Start by uploading a graph image to Plot2Data.
 We support multiple image formats including PNG, JPG, SVG, and WebP.
 You can upload in three convenient ways: click the upload area to browse your files, drag and drop an image directly onto the page, or paste a screenshot from your clipboard using Ctrl+V (Cmd+V on Mac).

 Configure Extraction Settings

-• X-Axis / Y-Axis Data Count: Specify the exact number of data points to extract along each axis.
+- X-Axis / Y-Axis Data Count: Specify the exact number of data points to extract along each axis.
 Set to 0 (default) for AI auto-detection.

-• Error Bars: Toggle this option to extract upper and lower uncertainty ranges alongside data values.
+- Error Bars: Toggle this option to extract upper and lower uncertainty ranges alongside data values.
 Essential for scientific and experimental data.

-• Structural Mechanics Mode: Enable this for stress-strain curves to automatically calculate and extract Young's Modulus and ultimate strength values.
+- Structural Mechanics Mode: Enable this for stress-strain curves to automatically calculate and extract Young's Modulus and ultimate strength values.

-AI Analyzes Your Chart
+AI Analyzes Your Graph

 Download Your Data